-Solder together the two parts of the brake hangers, parts 19.
-Then fit into slots on the underside of the body.
-Fit them so that the brake blocks are just clear of the wheels.
-Spring brake yokes, parts 20, between brakes and then fit linkage made from 0.7mm Brass wire. - 8) Open out holes in buffer beam to take buffer body.
-Then drill out buffer body to take head and spindle.
-Hold buffer body between finger and thumb.
-Drill out from each end with the drill mounted in a hand held pin chuck.
-Put a bit of spit on the end of the drill.
-This will help to stop it wondering and breaking through the side of the buffer.
-Pass spindle through buffer body and then fit collar to end of spindle.
-Fit buffer into buffer beam.
+Laminate the two parts of the brake blocks/hangers together ,parts 29 and 30 .Then fit into slots so that they just clear the wheels .
+Spring cross shafts , parts 27 between brake blocks and then fit linkage made from 0.7 brass wire .
+Spot solder linkage between the ends of the rockers .

+9, Open out holes in buffer beam to take buffer body .Then drill out buffer body to take head and spindle .
+Hold the buffer body between finger and thumb and drill out from each end with the drill mounted in a hand held pin chuck .
+Put a bit of spit on the end of the drill , this will help it to stop wondering and breaking through the side of the buffer .

+Pass spindle through buffer body and then fit collar to end of spindle .
+Fit buffer into buffer beam , file a flat on the back to clear the beading .
+Clearances are a bit tight but you should get 2mm compression .